kensanata/moku-pona/README.md

 previous mention of the item is removed.
 Thus, every item is just listed once, under the date it was last updated.

+## Limitations

+It only detects changes.
+Thus, if there is an item that points to a phlog, that's great.
+Sometimes people put their phlog in a folder per year.
+If the Gopher menu lists each folder and a date with the latest change, then that's great, you can use it.
+Without it, you're in
+trouble: you need to subscribe to the item for the current year in order to see changes, but when the next year comes around, you're subscribed to the wrong item.

 ## Dependencies

 Perl modules: